Insights

 10. Pediatric services

-Additionally, insurance providers can no longer deny coverage based on pre-existing conditions, and parents can keep adult children on their plan until they reach age 26.
+Additionally, insurance providers cannot deny coverage based on pre-existing conditions, and parents can keep adult children on their plan until they reach age 26.
 The Affordable Care Act also prohibits annual and lifetime caps on benefits payments.

 Vision and dental coverage are optional, though dental and vision is mandatory and included in all plans for children under age 19.